Darlaa's Story

 an average amount of progression, a regimen of 3-4 pills along with pain medication will be

 started and a nerve block is usually common.
-This is where anesthetic is administered into
+This is where anesthetic is administered into the

-off from work and/or school in order to receive this procedure and all its effects.
+from work and/or school in order to receive this procedure and all its effects.
 The

 combination of these powerful medications has major numbing effects on the brain making it